 Jesus says to the Samaritan woman at the well that those who thirst and drink will be thirsty again but those who drink the living water Christ gives will have a spring of water that wells to eternal life.
 The woman asks for this water.
 Christ tells her to get her husband.
 She replies that she has none and Christ tells of her past pain and current situation.
 She recognises him as a prophet and discusses the controversy about where to worship God.
 Jesus says a time is coming when we will worship God in spirit and in truth – not on a hill or in a single city.
 She says she knows the Messiah will come who will explain everything.
 Jesus reveals himself to her as Messiah.
 “I who speak to you am he” (v.26).

 Collect for Morning Prayer

-God of transformation we long for your touch in our lives and world to bring peace, joy and freedom.
-Refresh us now with your living water so that our hearts can leap for joy and we have the courage to do your will today, now through Jesus Christ Your Son our Lord.
+God of comfort we long for your touch in our lives and world to bring peace, joy, solace and freedom.
+Refresh us now with your living water so that our hearts can leap for joy and we have the courage to do your will now through Jesus Christ Your Son our Lord.
 Amen.

 Psalm 17: 1 – 13 (14) 15 - 16

 The psalmist is a faithful and devout person who has been beset by wicked enemies.
 God’s protection and care is requested.
 God is asked to overthrow the wickedness.
 The psalmist wants relationships restored: him with God, the people with God and with him.

 When the Lord comes the world will be utterly transformed.
 The wilderness will blossom.
 Where there is dry earth there will be springs.
 The weak-kneed and fearful hearts will be strengthened.
 God will come to save us.
 The blind will see, the lame leap and the mute shout for joy.
 For the holy there will be a preserved way – like a highway – straight to the holy city where everlasting joy will crown their heads and sorrow will flee.